Zabrane/qlnd/doc/loopGuide.md

 payment_hash    | "LdX910ilNcz7GKEpV2Vof9zvIZFId0oVbuNgzqZG1AE="
 ```

-Inspect hops to confirm that the first hap was from chan_id and the return hop shows the nodes pub key.
+Inspect the payment hops table to confirm that the first hop in the payment was from the outgoing_chan_id as specified.

 ```q
 q)return[`payment_route][`hops]